HusseinYoussef/Arabic-OCR/README.md

 ## Run
 1. Put the images in src/test directory
-2. Run the following command
+2. Go to src directory and run the following command
     ```shell
     python OCR.py
     ```